gprasanthi9/Debug-Squad-Seafile/Assurance-Cases.md

 2.3.2 Unavailable/Insufficient Evidence

 1. Comprehensive Security Audit Logs:
-   While basic logging is implemented, there may be a lack of detailed security audit logs that track all file operations and access attempts comprehensively.
+   While basic logging is implemented, there is a lack of detailed security audit logs that track all file operations and access attempts comprehensively.

 2. Third-Party Security Assessment:
    There's no evidence of recent third-party security assessments or penetration testing specifically for the file upload/download functionality.